Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Uruk.md

 ## Anu District

-The Anu district consists of a single terrace, the Anu [[Ziggurat]]
+The Anu district consists of a single terrace, the Anu [[Ziggurat]] on which the white temple dedicated to the god Anu stood.

+## Eanna District

+Eannas first building was the Stone-cone Temple (Mosaic Temple), named after the remaining

-Canals ran through the city that has been called "Venice of the desert" that connected trade to the [[Euphrates]].
+There were extensive canals that ran through the city to connect trade to the [[Euphrates]].
+Because of these canals Uruk has been called "Venice of the desert".

 Eanna is confusingly also known as a temple in Uruk housing the gods [[Inanna]] and [[Anu]].